Trump sounds alarm over 'invasion' at southern border, after returning from Texas

 TRUMP, EN ROUTE TO BORDER, RAMPS UP WARNING HE COULD DECLARE NATIONAL EMERGENCY

-"The president of the United States – having failed to get Mexico to pay for his ineffective, unnecessary border wall, and unable to convince the Congress or the American people to foot the bill – has shut down the government," Schumer said in a response delivered jointly with Pelosi.
-On Tuesday.
+"The president of the United States – having failed to get Mexico to pay for his ineffective, unnecessary border wall, and unable to convince the Congress or the American people to foot the bill – has shut down the government," Schumer said in a response delivered jointly with Pelosi on Tuesday.
 "American democracy doesn’t work that way.
 We don’t govern by temper tantrum."

 The president has blamed the shutdown on Democrats, and Democrats have blamed the president.
 Neither side appears willing to budge -- and if the White House and congressional leaders cannot come to an agreement, Trump has vowed to “almost definitely” use his emergency powers to build the wall.